missreya/text-keyword-statistics/README.md

 ## Script Overview
 - main.py will request a file directory which should contain the all of the files of text to process, as well as the keyword file
-- The next input will reques the keyword file
+- The next input will request the keyword file
-- The outputs will be generated as text files placed in the same directory with "statistics_" in front of respective text file name.
+- The outputs will be generated as text files placed in the same directory with "statistics_" in front of respective text file name